Click here to request a quote on marine grade Douglas Fir or Bruynzeel plywood. We ship nationwide throughout the U.S.

 Douglas Fir Marine Grade Plywood

 Douglas Fir marine plywood is very strong, bends well, and is of medium weight.
 It is the cheapest of options for marine plywood, and the faces may have up to five patches or repairs but no voids.
 Although the grading term is no longer in use, a BS 6566 grade could be applied to our Douglas Fir plywood.
 It excels in all things except appearance.

 Our Bruynzeel Okoume Gaboon (Aucoumea klaineana) plywood is rated as BS 1088 and is the best product to be used for boat building and extreme environments.
-Okoume Gaboon is an African species that is very similar to Mahogany that has a very consistent appearance with a tight grain and is very light.
-Of course it is also highly weather resistant.
-When used as a plywood that is treated with WBP phenolic glue and laminated with a 100% Okoume Gaboon core, it is very durable, weighs little, and finishes like glass.
+Okoume Gaboon is an African species that is very similar to Mahogany, and it has a very consistent appearance with a tight grain and is very light.
+Of course, it is also highly weather resistant.
+When used as a plywood that is treated with WBP melamine glue and laminated with a 100% Okoume Gaboon core, it is very durable, weighs little, and finishes like glass.

 Both species are available in a variety of thicknesses with rotary cut faces and zero voids.
 The veneer ply count may vary depending on whether the product is domestic or imported.
 We do this on purpose to offer options for those looking to bend the plywood in boat building applications who may require more or fewer veneers.